Skip to main content

 Why the Drum Spins but Nothing Heats

-The single fact that explains most no-heat calls: tumbling and heating run on different power.
+Tumbling and heating run on different power.
 The motor turns on 120 volts.
-The heating element needs the full 240-volt circuit, which comes through a double breaker — two linked switches feeding two hot legs.
+The heating element needs the full 240-volt circuit, which comes through a double breaker (two linked switches, two hot legs).

 If one half of that double breaker trips, you lose 120 volts.
 The dryer still tumbles, the lights still work, but there is no power for the element.
 Half-tripped breakers don’t always look tripped, so this one fools a lot of people.

-3. Blown thermal fuse.
-This is a one-time safety fuse that opens for good when the dryer overheats.
+Blown thermal fuse.
+A one-time safety device that opens permanently when the dryer overheats.
 Once it blows, it won’t reset.
-It has to be replaced.
-The catch: it almost always blows because of a blocked vent.
-Swap the fuse without clearing the vent and the new one blows too.
+Replacing it without first clearing the blocked vent just blows the new one.
+Finding out why it blew is the actual job.

-4. Failed heating element.
-The coil that actually makes heat can burn out or short.
-When it opens, you get tumble with no warmth.
-This is a metered test, not a visual one — a cracked-looking coil can still test good, and a clean one can read open.
+Failed heating element.
+The coil that generates heat can burn out or develop a short.
+It’s not a visual diagnosis.
+A cracked coil can still test good; a clean one can read open.
+Confirming it means disassembly and meter work on a 240-volt circuit.

-5. Open high-limit or cycling thermostat.
+Open high-limit or cycling thermostat.
 These regulate temperature.
-When one fails open, the element never gets the signal to fire.
+When one fails, the element never gets the signal to fire.
+Same story: meter test, back panel off, live-voltage components.

-• Pull the lint screen and clear it, then check the slot it sits in for buildup.
+• Clear the lint screen and the slot it sits in.

-• Disconnect the exhaust hose and clear any lint plug from the hose and the wall duct.
+• Disconnect the exhaust hose at the back and clear any lint plug from the hose and wall duct.

 ADRIUM services Whirlpool and Maytag dryers across the Tri-Valley.
-We are a serviced provider for these brands, not a factory-authorized dealer, and we will tell you straight whether a repair is worth it.
-See our laundry repair service, our washer and dryer repair guide, or the Whirlpool and Maytag brand pages.
+We’re a serviced provider for these brands, not a factory-authorized dealer, and we’ll give you a straight answer on whether a repair makes sense for the machine’s age.
+See our laundry repair service, the washer and dryer repair guide, or the Whirlpool and Maytag brand pages.

-The diagnostic is $75, credited to the repair when you book it, with a written estimate before any work starts.
+The diagnostic is $75, credited to the repair when you book it.
+Written estimate before any work starts.

 Call (925) 999-4095 or email [email protected] to get your dryer heating again.
 You can also book through our contact page.